MaksymBratsiun/CodeReviewAI/README.md

 Auto-Review Tool.

- In this assignment, your goal is to create a backend prototype for a Coding Assignment Auto-Review Tool using Python.
- This tool will help automate the process of reviewing coding assignments by leveraging OpenAi's GPT API (or alternative) for code analysis and the GitHub API for repository access.
+ Create tool will help automate the process of reviewing coding assignments by leveraging OpenAi's GPT API for code analysis and the GitHub API for repository access.

+Endpoint Specification:
+POST/review
+Accept the following data in the request body:
+- description: string (description of the coding assignment)
+- git_url: string (URL of the GitHub repository to review)
+- dev_level: string (candidate level: Junior, Middle, or Senior)

+The endpoint should:
+1. Use the GitHub API to fetch the repository contents.
+2. Use OpenAl's GPT API to analyze the code and generate a review.
+3. Return the review result (text) in the following format: Found files, Downsides/Comments, Rating,

 # Requirements
 - Python 3.x